MaryAbgarian/lexical/README.md

-# lexical
-Created with CodeSandbox
+Editor created with Lexical API for DMS